sarward3/ChatGPT/README.md

 # Food Marketplace Backend

-This repository contains a small Node.js backend built with Express and MongoDB.
-It now includes basic authentication, role-protected routes and an admin interface.
-While still simplified compared to systems like Foodpanda or Talabat, it demonstrates a more realistic foundation.
+This repository contains a Node.js backend built with Express and MongoDB.
+Along with authentication and role protected routes, it now covers more advanced features such as coupons, wallet payments and support tickets.
+While still a demonstration, the code illustrates pieces of an enterprise grade platform.

 ## Setup